 Penalty: imprisonment for 12 months.

 [Section 71A inserted by No. 6 of 2007 s.
-16.]
+16; amended by No. 8 of 2012 s.
+37.]

 71B.
 Preventing use of vehicle by alleged offender, police powers for

-(1) If a member of the Police Force has reason to suspect that a person (the offender) is driving, is attempting to drive, has driven or has attempted to drive a motor vehicle in contravention of section 63, 64, 64AA, 64A, 64AAA or 64AB, the member of the Police Force may require the offender to immediately hand over all keys to any motor vehicle that are there and then in the offender’s possession —
+(1) If a police officer has reason to suspect that a person (the offender) is driving, is attempting to drive, has driven or has attempted to drive a motor vehicle in contravention of section 63, 64, 64AA, 64A, 64AAA or 64AB, the police officer may require the offender to immediately hand over all keys to any motor vehicle that are there and then in the offender’s possession —

-(a) to the member of the Police Force; or
+(a) to the police officer; or

-(b) to another person who is in the company of the offender if the member of the Police Force is satisfied that the person —
+(b) to another person who is in the company of the offender if the police officer is satisfied that the person —

 (i) is authorised to drive the vehicle on a road; and